taiwo-support/aurora-records-it/tickets/ticket-003.md

 Priority: Medium

-Description: Reset User Password as he has forgotten it
+Description: User has forgotten password and requires reset.

 Assigned to T-money